Have you ever been late to an appointment or perhaps you overlooked one altogether?

 The King James Version says “I would not have you ignorant.”

-God doesn’t want you ignorant about anything in His Word or of His promises for you to have a life worth living.
+God doesn’t want you ignorant of anything in His Word or of His promises for you to have a life worth living.
 God wants you to hear and understand the fullness of His Word.

 Reading the word isn’t enough. . .we must also understand what we’ve read.